 Chromium is an open source web browser developed and offered independently.
-Chromium offers the foundation source code for the development of Google Chrome browser.
+Chromium offers the foundation source code for the development of Google Chrome and Edge browsers.
 Without the Chromium, there would be no Google Chrome.
 Presently, less than 1% of Google Chrome users rely on Chromium for accessing the internet, because of its limited functionalities.

 While the Chromium is an open source web browser, Chrome is a closed source browser.
 Google Chrome might have started with Chromium as its foundation, however, does not end with Chromium.
 It is much more stable than Chromium, and that makes it less vulnerable to crashes or bugs.

 Google Chromium was launched on September 2008, the same day Google Chrome was introduced.
 Since Chromium is an open source, there are several third parties who contributed to its development, alongside Google.
 Chromium is simply a subset of the Chrome, and the main difference is the stability levels.
 Chromium is quite rough around the edges – its latest version is more susceptible to crashes and much heavier than Google Chrome.
 Google has indeed warned users on Chromium download page that the web browser is buggy in nature.

 You can download the Chromium browser from the official Google site.
 Though it is an open source browser, Google maintains all aspects from development, support and site maintenance.
 Surprisingly, almost all the links are pointing users to use Google Chrome instead of Chromium on it’s own pages.